RathanRaju/Center-for-Policing-Equity/README.md

 # Data Visualization in R

-### All R fundamentals, data-visualization, and data-mining with R
+### All R fundamentals, exploratory data analysis and, and data-mining with R